 The Forge and the Australian Defence College JPME team would like to thank all the authors who submitted an article.
 Keep an eye on this space as new article will be released over the coming weeks.

 Submissions closed on Friday 3 July 2020.

-- NEW: The Professions of Arms Needs a CPD Program by Richard Barrett
+- The Professions of Arms Needs a CPD Program by Richard Barrett

 - Do we have permission for an Intellectual Edge? by Andrew Garnett